 The games list can be filtered by an individual tag or multiple tags.
 To filter only simulation games, add the simulation tag, but if you are after only flight simulators, then add the flight tag as well as the simulation tag.

-Ranked by Action Quantity, Atmosphere, Cleverness, Easy to Play, Graphics, Music, Sound and filtered by adventure.
+Ranked by Action Quality, Atmosphere, Easy to Play, Graphics and filtered by first-person, shooter.

 Not happy with the rankings?
 Then influence it.
 Register with Posidyn Games Information Base and rank your games.
 Your rankings will influence these results and help others that view these lists.
 You can also write your own reviews if you so desire.